MultiSafepay/docs/content/account/partner-account/creating-partner-account.md

 1. Fill out the [Create an account form](https://merchant.multisafepay.com/signup?partner).
 2. Log in to your account.

-You now have full access to the partner dashboard and can receive commission from affiliates in your MultiSafepay balance.
+You now have full access to the partner dashboard and can charge affiliates to your MultiSafepay balance.

 ## Onboarding and go live